-The previous post was a fun and non-rigorous look at automating deployment of a Godot project to Itch.io from GitHub and GitLab.
+The previous post is a fun and non-rigorous dive into automating the deployment of a Godot project to Itch.io from GitHub and GitLab.
+The obvious follow up question is: What about Gitea?

 But I have a homelab

-Everyone does… stop bragging about it.
-Sometimes you want to deploy to Itch.io from the homelab.
+Everyone does… stop bragging.
+You can also deploy to Itch.io from a homelab.

-Yes you can setup GitLab in a container, and it’s great!
-I looked at Gitea as a light weight alternative, and I have to admit it has started to win me over.
+GitLab can be fired up in a container, and it’s great!
+I took some time to check out Gitea as a light weight alternative, and I have to admit it has started to win me over.
 Why is a different blog post (don’t hold your breath).

 It was far easier to create an account on Gitea than expose my home Gitea instance so that’s how I chose to share the Gitea version of this project.